 Natalia Clement

-Intern, Summer 2020Natalia Clement is a former summer intern for WLRN, South Florida’s public radio news outlet.
-She enjoys producing multimedia content that covers local breaking news and current topics of interest.
+Intern, Summer 2020Natalia Clement is a freelance journalist and former summer intern for WLRN, South Florida’s public radio news outlet.
+She enjoys producing multimedia content that covers community news and current topics of interest.

 Her career as a journalist began back in elementary school, as a school news anchor.
-She noticed that throughout her life she was always involved in telling stories, which led her to formally pursue journalism in college.
-Natalia will be graduating this summer from Florida International University’s School of Communication and Journalism, where she is also studying social media marketing.
+She noticed throughout her life that she was always involved in telling stories.
+This led her to formally pursue journalism in college.
+Natalia graduated in 2020 from Florida International University’s School of Communication and Journalism, where she also studied social media marketing.

-Radio journalism was not originally part of Natalia’s plans, but she quickly embraced it after putting together a panel with WLRN reporters and producers.
-Their passion inspired Natalia to apply for this internship.
-She views radio as a powerful medium to connect with others and tell impactful stories.
+Radio journalism was not originally part of Natalia’s plans, but she quickly embraced the medium through her internship with WLRN.
+She views audio as a powerful storytelling tool that helps connect with others.

 -